top of page

 • Mutual Respect

-1.6 Each Board member collectively and individually agrees and aims to meet his or her obligations to ICGS in accordance with its values and this Charter, the regulations laid down in the Articles of Incorporation, the Bylaws of ICGS as well as the rules for non-profit organizations incorporated in the US state of Virginia.
+1.6 Each Director collectively and individually agrees and aims to meet their obligations to ICGS in accordance with its values and this Charter, the regulations laid down in the Articles of Incorporation, the Bylaws of ICGS as well as the rules for non-profit organizations incorporated in the US state of Virginia.

 Section 2 Introduction of the Charter